tpoisot/DataSharingPaper/DataSharing-MS.md

 encouraged.
 In practice, authors are still free to release summary statistics instead of raw data, which allows to reproduce the paper, but not to confirm the validity of the approach.
 There are however signals that things are changing.
-The *Nature* journals family will implement a more robust data sharing policy, effective in May 2013, to reduce the irreproducibility of life science papers [@NPG2013].
+The *Nature* family of journals will implement a more robust data sharing policy, effective from May 2013, aiming to reduce the irreproducibility of life science papers [@NPG2013].

-Journal-led mandates cannot be the only solution used.
+However, journal-led mandates cannot solely be relied-upon as the only measure used to get 100% data sharing.
 When compliance with journal stipulations are retrospectively checked, even clinical trials data compliance [@Prayle2012] and *GenBank* archiving of data are not universally adhered to, even in the 'best' journals of highest reputation [@Noor2006].
-Journals must take care that data archiving mandates are enforced and not just 'rhetoric', be it through increased editorial control, or by asking the referees to evaluate the data sharing plans.
+Journals must take care that data archiving mandates are enforced and are not just fashionable 'rhetoric', be it through increased editorial control, or by asking the referees to evaluate the data sharing plans.
 In addition, journals should implement incentives for authors to cite the datasets, and not just the paper to which they are attached.
 Strong limitations on the number of references can